Legal implications of marriage

 Need further advice?

-Woolley & Co offer a fixed fee living together or prenuptial agreement – more details are available in our fixed fee section.
-For advice on your specific circumstances call 0800 3213832 or book a free initial telephone appointment.
+Woolley & Co offer a fixed fee living together or prenuptial agreement – more details are available in our advice packages section.
+For advice on your specific circumstances call 0800 3213832 or use our online form to request a call.